-Weights & Target Population
+Weights & parget population

 What is the exact definition of the weight variables?
 Are these post-stratification weights per sample, country, region?
 Am I correct that this variable is missing from Arab Barometer I?

-The Citizens aged 18 and above is a bit puzzling target population, but of course, easy to work with, given the large presence of non-citizen, semi-citizen and other status people in the Arab World.
+The Citizens aged 18 and above is a bit puzzling target population group, but of course, easy to work with, given the large presence of non-citizen, semi-citizen and other status people in the Arab World.
 Particularly in Jordan this would require a footnote at least.
 For comparison, Eurobarometer is targeting European population aged 15 and above, regardless of citizenship, though I am very uncertain how some non-citizen classes, particularly people with not yet processed refugee application may get into the sample.

 All in all, if I could have the notional population size that was used to create the weight variable, I would create a function and add to the data files a projected weight, which makes counting things much easier.
 GESIS produces a lot of weighting options that are well documented.
 I’d like to clarify how you create the weights.
-I would find it particularly useful if we could create an alternative projected weight programatically (wex in Eurobarometer) showing how many respondents are notionally one respondent by a single respondent (i.e. the particular interviewed person, after post-stratification, represents 8721 people), which must total the entire target population (as far as I see, Citizens aged 18 and above.)
+I would find it particularly useful if we could create an alternative projected weight programmatically (wex in Eurobarometer) showing how many respondents are notionally one respondent by a single respondent (i.e. the particular interviewed person, after post-stratification, represents 8721 people), which must total the entire target population (as far as I see, Citizens aged 18 and above).

-Generally, clarifying what is the population that Arab Barometer represents would give the opportunity to join other data, for example, population data for projected weights, or any further data.
-Our initial work with Eurobarometer started the other way around: we wanted to join data derived from Eurobarometer to various Eurostat data products.
-(For example, how many library uses are per 10000 people are in European regions, or library users per libraries per country, etc.) A correct, standardized geographic coding and a clear view on how the sample is designed could lead to added features you can find in Eurobarometer and a lot of new use cases.
+Generally speaking, clarifying what the population Arab Barometer represents would give the opportunity to join other data, for example, population data for projected weights, or any further data.
+Our initial work with Eurobarometer started the other way around: We wanted to join data derived from Eurobarometer to various Eurostat data products.
+(For example, how many library uses per 10,000 people are in European regions, or library users per library per country, etc.) A correct, standardized geographic coding and a clear view on how the sample is designed could lead to added features you can find in Eurobarometer and a lot of new use cases.

 Naming and labelling consistency

 Further, we select all variables that evaluate the economic situation in a country.
-This question was asked in a slightly different format in the Arab Barometer Wave I than later.
-In this case, the question numbering is consistent, and could be selected by lowercase(var_name_orig) == "q101" Here the Arab Barometer Wave 5 file uses uppercase names, the earlier ones lowercase names.
+This question was asked in a slightly different format in the Arab Barometer Wave I than in later versions.
+In this case, the question numbering is consistent, and could be selected by lowercase(var_name_orig) == "q101" The Arab Barometer Wave 5 file uses uppercase names, the earlier ones lowercase names.

-Are Arab Barometer question numbers supposed to be harmonized (Eurobarometer only uses the same variable names for some socio-demographic, “protocol” and other repeating variables.)
+Are Arab Barometer question numbers supposed to be harmonized?(Eurobarometer only uses the same variable names for some socio-demographic, “protocol” and other repeating variables.)

 Desired outputs

 This document is created with the bookdown extension and package of RStudio.
-Bookdown allows to knit together several Rmd files and publish them in an easy-to-read, intranet site or website format.
+Bookdown allows users to knit together several Rmd files and publish them in an easy-to-read, intranet site or website format.
 Each chapter of this long-format documentation is a separate Rmd markdown document, and as we progress with the project, we will write up the later chapters.

-Tutorial article for retorharmonize [vignette]
+Tutorial for retorharmonize [vignette]

 The first step to make this work more accessible is to create a tutorial article (‘vignette’ in R parlance) to our retroharmonize package, which is a fully open source, free software for retrospective survey harmonization written in the R language and released with a GPL-3 license.
-This license allows the use and the modification of our source code until it remains open source.
+This license allows the use and the modification of our source code while it remains open source.